-Each pupil/young person will be consulted about and involved in the arrangements made for them as part of =the review of thei EHCP.
-Parents are likely to play a more significant role in the childhood / early developmental years with the young person taking more responsibility and acting with greater independence in later years.
-If, once the young person reaches the age of 16 years, they are deemed to not have capacity to make their own decisons then each decision is made within the context of the Best Interests decision making process following a Mental Capacity Act assessment.
+Each pupil/young person will be consulted about and involved in the arrangements made for them as part of =the review of their EHCP.
+Parents are likely to play a more significant role in the childhood / early developmental years, with the young person taking more responsibility and acting more independently later.
+If, once the young person reaches the age of 16, they are deemed not to have the capacity to make their own decisions, then each decision is made within the context of the Best Interests decision-making process following a Mental Capacity Act assessment.

-This level of involvement usually occurs prior to admission to our services.
-Once referred to the Foundation's education services we will carry out an assessment of need and work in partnership with parents to identify areas requiring specialist input.
-Where appropriate we will engage the child/young person in all decisions related to their education and therapy.
-Stakeholder questionnaires are carried out regularly and are part of the Annual Review process.
+This level of involvement usually occurs before admission to our services.
+Once referred to the Foundation's education services, we will assess the need and work with parents to identify areas requiring specialist input.
+Where appropriate, we will engage the child/young person in all decisions related to their education and therapy.
+Stakeholder questionnaires are conducted regularly and are part of the Annual Review process.